Disgaea 2: Cursed Memories

 - Yukimaru frequently attempts seppuku whenever she thinks she failed her mission.
 She gets over it.

 - Hopeless Boss Fight: Etna and Laharl during the main storyline.
+At least, only in the first phase for the latter... then it becomes hopeless for Laharl.

 - Hostile Show Takeover: After playing through the game a bit, various secondary characters will send proposals to the Dark Assembly to become the Main Character.
-If the proposal is passed — and there's usually a very good chance of it happening — a Non-Standard Game Over is triggered (You get a cool item if you defeat it).
+If the proposal is passed — and there's usually a very good chance of it happening — a Non-Standard Game Over is triggered (you get a cool item if you defeat it).

 - Hot-Blooded: Quite a few characters, but Adell especially.
 He can even set enemies on fire through sheer hot-bloodedness.